 - IP addresses and Fully Qualified Domain Names (FQDN) shall be supported for identification;

-- Re-keying of IPsec SAs and IKE SAs shall be supported as specified in RFC 7296 [43].
+- Re-keying of IPsec SAs and IKE SAs shall be supported as specified in RFC 8247 [ZZ].

-- In addition to the requirements defined in RFC 7296 [43], rekeying shall not lead to a noticeable degradation of service.
+- In addition to the requirements defined in RFC 8247 [ZZ], rekeying shall not lead to a noticeable degradation of service.

 For the CREATE_CHILD_SA exchange: